Welcome to today's edition of the Rush 24-7 podcast.

 Everybody's heard of the political audit.

-In my stack of stuff, I've got two or three examples of Obama administration targeted audience to ro uh audits of Romney donors.
+In my stack of stuff, I've got two or three examples of Obama administration targeted audience audits of Romney donors, which I will share with you as the program unfolds before your very eyes and ears today.

 Now, as to the idea that the IRS information was released on Friday to take the heat off of Benghazi, that's Michelle Bachman's theory.

-And it it could be, it could be correct.
+And it could be correct.

 The IRS, well, that's some other organization.

-I got nothing to do with that, and I'm just like you.
+I got nothing to do with that.

 I'm just outraged.

-We've got the soundbite, well, not the soundbite, but I've got the quote, Joe Biden at a Democrat fundraiser a year ago, two years ago, called Tea Partiers terrorists.
+Joe Biden at a Democrat fundraiser a year ago, two years ago, called Tea Partiers terrorists.

 They've been called a Taliban wing of the Republican Party.

-Now the IRS, they got people in there, they want to please their bosses.
+They want to please their bosses.

-Just like they tried to blame Benghazi on low-level workers.
+It's like they tried to blame Benghazi on low-level workers.

 The Obama regime really looks out for the little guy, doesn't it?

-Always blaming the low-level people.
+They're always blaming the low-level people.

 They're always blaming the little guy, the people they claim to champion.

-And I wouldn't want to be a low-level worker for this regime, because you're always going to be the fall guy if anything goes wrong.
+And I wouldn't want to be a low-level worker for this regime because you're always going to be the fall guy if anything goes wrong.

-And plus, it makes it look like here if you listen to Obama and people in his regime, and it's all these low-level workers out of control.
+And plus, it makes it look like here, if you listen to Obama and people in his regime, and it's all these low-level workers out of control.

 And of course, these low-level workers, they're just rogue.

-They're just, they're on their own.
+They're just on their own.

-They've got no guidance, they have no bosses.
+They've got no guidance.

 You and I know exactly what goes on.